FelixBrgm/FelixBrgm/README.md

 ```
 - ⚡ Favorite bit of code:
 ```
-// It's a super short version of get_next_line in C. char *get_next_line(int fd)
+// It's a super short version to get a line from a fd per function call in C. char *get_next_line(int fd)
 {
   char *s = malloc(10000), *c = s;